gbertoldo/DEPP/JOSSPaper/paper.md

 DEPP is written in FORTRAN 2008 standard language[@Brainerd:2015] with the Message Passing Interface (MPI) directives[@Tennessee:2009] and takes advantage of the Object-Oriented Paradigm.

 The folder structure of DEPP is shown in Figure 1.
-The directory *depp\_input* contains the input (text) files which defines the control parameters of the optimization.
+The directory *depp\_input* contains the input (text) files that define the control parameters of the optimization.
 Results of DEPP are saved into *depp\_output* directory.
 The source code is within *depp\_src* directory.
 This directory also contains the Bash[@Ramey:2016] script *compile.sh*, which compiles DEPP source code and generates the executable *depp.x* in the root of the file structure.
 The interface between DEPP and the external program (EP), which calculates the objective function, is defined in the *interface* directory.
 Finally, the script *run.sh* runs DEPP using MPI.

 ![Folder structure of DEPP.](folder_structure.png){width="50.00000%"}

-Thanks to the Object-Oriented Programming, the source code was designed to simplify the implementation of new methods.
+Thanks to Object-Oriented Programming, the source code was designed to simplify the implementation of new methods.
 The algorithm works on abstract classes separated, basically, as (i) population initializers, (ii) search strategies, (iii) fitness calculation and (iv) stop conditions.
 The concrete classes are generated using the Factory Design Pattern[@Freeman:2004].
 All MPI commands are encapsulated into proper classes, following the logic of the Adapter Design Pattern.
 In this way, users interested in the implementation of new methods will not concern about MPI details.

 Interfacing DEPP with an external program is exemplified in *interface* directory.
 This folder contains three examples based on C++ and FORTRAN 2008 languages, although many other programming languages may be used for interfacing.

 The basic algorithm of DEPP is illustrated in Figure 2.
 DEPP reads the input data from *depp\_input* directory (optionally, it may start from some backup).
 The stop condition is analyzed.
 In the first iteration, the stop condition is generally not satisfied (it may not be true when starting from a backup).
-When stop condition is satisfied, the iterative procedure is finished and the output data is saved in the *depp\_output* directory.
+When the stop condition is satisfied, the iterative procedure is finished and the output data is saved in the *depp\_output* directory.
 Otherwise, a trial population is generated.
 DEPP sends the information to a set of threads (T1,$\cdots$, TN) using MPI.
 Then, each of these threads runs a copy of the external program (EP) for a given individual of the population.
 After that, DEPP receives the calculated objective function and compares their fitness with the fitness of the current population.
 Only the best individuals are held.
 A backup is optionally generated and the iterative cycle is restarted.
 During the calculation of the objective function, some failures may occur.
 DEPP handles failures using an error code returned by the external program.
 If the error code is 0, the calculations were performed correctly; if 1 is returned, then a failure occurred and the trial individual is discarded; if 2 is returned, then a failure occurred, the trial individual is discarded and a new one is generated.
-All the failures are registered for posterior user’s analysis.
+All the failures are registered for the posterior user’s analysis.

 ![DEPP's basic algorithm.](algorithm1.png){width="55.00000%"}